Influenza pandemic: Canada

 The Public Health Agency of Canada follows the WHO's categories, but has expanded them.
 The avian flu scare of 2006 prompted The Canadian Public Health Agency to release an updated Pandemic Influenza Plan for Health Officials.
 This document was created to address the growing concern over the hazards faced by public health officials when exposed to sick or dying patients.

 Malaysia

 Since the Nipah virus outbreak in 1999, the Malaysian Health Ministry have put in place processes to be better prepared to protect the Malaysian population from the threat of infectious diseases.
 Malaysia was fully prepared during the severe acute respiratory syndrome (SARS) situation (Malaysia was not a SARS-affected country) and the episode of the H5N1 outbreak in 2004.

-The Malaysian government has developed a National Influenza Pandemic Preparedness Plan (NIPPP) which serves as a time bound guide for preparedness and response plan for influenza pandemic.
-It provides a policy and strategic framework for a multisectoral response and contains specific advice and actions to be undertaken by the Ministry of Health at the different levels, other governmental departments and agencies and non-governmental organizations to ensure that resources are mobilized and used most efficiently before, during and after a pandemic episode.
+The Malaysian government has developed a National Influenza Pandemic Preparedness Plan (NIPPP), which serves as "a time bound guide for preparedness and [a] response plan for influenza pandemic".
+According to the Director-General of Health Malaysia, the plan "provides a policy and strategic framework for a multisectoral response", offering "specific advice and actions to be undertaken by the Ministry of Health at the different levels, other governmental departments and agencies and non-governmental organizations to ensure that resources are mobilized and used most efficiently before, during and after a pandemic episode".